Partner, UK and European Patent Attorney, Design Attorney

 Rick has also been seconded over a period of three years to the in-house patents department of one of EIP’s clients, which has given him the opportunity to experience first-hand the management of an IP portfolio and risks posed by third party rights.

-Rick’s work in the area of registered designs has included the preparation, filing and prosecution of Registered Community Design (RCD) applications for various mechanical devices as well as for less conventional subject matter, such as digital user interfaces, logos and arrangements of the interiors of rooms.
+Rick’s work in the area of registered designs has included the preparation, filing and prosecution of design applications for various mechanical devices as well as for less conventional subject matter, such as digital user interfaces, logos and arrangements of the interiors of rooms.
 Rick is responsible for Chapter 3: “Making a Registered Community Design Application” of the Community Designs Handbook, which is published by Sweet & Maxwell.
 The Handbook takes a ‘how to’ approach, guiding the reader through the various stages of registering an RCD, and is a valuable reference for IP attorneys.